PrzemyslawSwiderski/sdk-import-plugin/README.md

   project name SDK will be also added to the Project,
 * `path` is the location of SDK on files system,
 * `type` should be one of the supported SDKs enumerate values,
+* `$PROJECT_DIR$` is a main project base directory which will be translated into a full proper path,

 ### Import action

 In order to load the config file, developer has to either:

 * reimport/refresh Gradle project,
 * or manually choose **"Tools" -> "Reimport SDK"** action.